Dr. Hedy Lee Kindler

 Dr. Kindler also focuses on targeted therapy, whereby the tumor stops growing or is slowed down by drugs.
 As suggested by its name, these drugs target specific molecules that help the cancer cells grow or multiply.

 One of the benefits of targeted therapy is that the drugs only attack the cancerous cells and leave the surrounding healthy tissues alone.
-This means that patients recover quicker because their bodies don’t also need to heal from damaged healthy cells.
+Patients recover quicker because their bodies don’t need to heal from damaged healthy cells.

-Unlike chemotherapy — which kills cancer cells, as well as other normal cells that divide rapidly (such as hair cells) — targeted therapy focuses specifically on stopping cancer cells from reproducing.
+Unlike chemotherapy — which kills cancer cells and other normal cells that divide rapidly (such as hair cells) — targeted therapy focuses specifically on stopping cancer cells from reproducing.

-One type of targeted therapy that she focuses on is using therapeutic drugs such as bevacizumab and gemcitabine to interrupt cell signal pathways.
+One targeted therapy she focuses on is using therapeutic drugs such as bevacizumab and gemcitabine to interrupt cell signal pathways.

 These drugs have shown signs of stopping tumor growth by interrupting cell signal pathways.